mtrinh11/plant_care_social/README.md

 - User will be able to track their plant babies
 - User will be offered ways to take care of their plants based on the weather of their climate
 - User will be able to add friends
-- User will be able to see the plants their friends have

 ## Technologies Used